zeux/meshoptimizer/README.md

 cmake --build . --config Release --target gltfpack
 ```

+> Note: instead of building gltfpack manually, you can download a pre-built binary on [Releases page](https://github.com/zeux/meshoptimizer/releases).

 You can then run the resulting command-line binary like this (run it without arguments for a list of options):

 ```